What are internationalized domain names (IDNs)?

 Hosting your IDN

-If you've already purchased your IDN at another registrar that supports IDNs, you can then host it within your DreamHost account.
+If you've already purchased your IDN at another registrar, you can host it within your DreamHost account.

 Keep in mind that most modern browsers display IDNs properly, but if your visitors are not using browsers that support IDNs, they may not be able to access your international domain name with their browser.